 Vast expanses of patchy, dead and weed infested lawn areas taking up space in your backyard?
 Are you a slave to the drone of a lawnmower on your day off?
 Instead you could be out in your garden enjoying your own private space, a space tailored to your needs and aesthetic style.
 Escape the mundane uniformity of an artificial, vegetative mat and enjoy some of the visual and aromatic delights the natural world has on offer.
 You are only limited by your imagination when it comes to finding an alternative for all that dull lawn.

-When you finish reading this page, don’t forget to take a look at our list of Lawn Alternative planting ideas.
-Click here for pics and more info.
+When you finish reading this page, don’t forget to take a look at our list of Lawn Alternative planting ideas as well as a rundown on the fantastic Plant Tiles.

 Mowing, edging, fertilising and weeding of lawns require more time and maintenance than well chosen ground covers, planted garden beds, mulched, gravelled or paved surfaces.
 Lawns, being in essence a single species, are more susceptible to pest and disease attack.
 The problem is compounded by the fact that large expanses of lawn provide little interest to a diverse array of insects, birds and animals that may keep pest problems at bay, not only on your lawn areas but in other areas of the garden such as the vegie patch.